 S&P cut Portugal by one notch to BBB-, having slashed its rating only last week on fears Lisbon would have to seek a bailout after the government fell when parliament rejected austerity plans aimed to balance the public books.

-Greece was cut by two notches to 'BB-,' with both countries now hit by a series of downgrades in the past few months as the money markets bet that they will have to restructure their debt at the expense of investors.
+Greece was cut by two notches to ‘BB-.’
+Both countries have been hit by a series of downgrades in the past few months as the money markets bet that they will have to restructure their debt at the expense of investors.

 S&P, one of the top three ratings agencies, said Tuesday’s downgrades reflected its concerns that a new eurozone debt rescue system agreed at an EU summit last week would be to the detriment of creditors.

 The EU summit confirmed “expectations that (i) sovereign debt restructuring is a possible pre-condition to borrowing from the European Stability Mechanism (ESM), and (ii) senior unsecured government debt will be subordinated to ESM loans,” S&P credit analyst Marko Mrsnik said in a statement.

 “Both features are, in our view, detrimental to the commercial creditors of EU sovereign ESM borrowers,” Mrsnik said.

 The ESM bottom line means that investors could see their investments restructured, either in terms of the amount they get repaid or the time they have to wait for repayment.

 In either event, their investment would be worth less and they would need to get higher rates of return if Athens or Lisbon tried to raise fresh money.

 S&P said it saw “two key differences between the ESM,” operational in 2013, and the European Financial Stability Facility, set up after Greece had to be bailed out in May last year by the EU and International Monetary Fund.